stdimitr/consistent_hubs_cohort/README.md

 Tracking brain dynamics via time-dependent network analysis.
 Journal of Neuroscience Methods Volume 193, Issue 1, 30 October 2010,Pages 145-155

-[2] A new study will be soon used this approach and will update this reference list
+[2] A new study will be published soon used this approach and will update this reference list